Dimibe/grouped_list/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Help wanted
-about: Describe this issue template's purpose here.
+about: Ask a question about grouped_list and it's usage
 title: ''
-labels: question
+labels: help wanted
 assignees: ''

 ---